shmuelSigler/Dcoya_DevOps/README.md

 # Building and Deploying a Secure Flask App with Nginx and Gunicorn on Minikube
-This README provides a step-by-step guide on how to deploy, and test a secure Flask web application using Nginx as a reverse proxy and Gunicorn as the application server on a Minikube cluster while emphasizing security best practices, including using a non-root user in the Dockerfile, minimizing image size, and implementing SSL/TLS encryption.
+This README provides a step-by-step guide on how to deploy and test a secure Flask web application using Nginx as a reverse proxy and Gunicorn as the application server on a Minikube cluster while emphasizing security best practices, including using a non-root user in the Dockerfile, minimizing image size, and implementing SSL/TLS encryption.

 ## NGINX and Gunicorn Integration
  To enhance the performance and reliability of the application, NGINX and Gunicorn have been integrated into the project.
 NGINX acts as a reverse proxy server, forwarding requests to Gunicorn, which serves the application.
 This setup provides benefits such as load balancing, improved security, and better handling of client connections.